-- Fewer input costs – Since the commercial kitchen is designed for restaurant delivery service optimization, it eschews many of the items a brick and mortar location might require, whether it’s tables, furniture, and tableware, or signage and decor.
-Fewer inputs mean lower costs.
+Fewer input costs - Since the commercial kitchen is designed for delivery service optimization, it doesn’t require some of the equipment a brick and mortar location might require.
+Whether it’s tables, furniture, tableware, or signage and decor…fewer inputs mean lower costs.

-- Lower rent – By operating as a skeleton restaurant, there’s no need for a dining room, lobby, etc. This enables you to run your commercial kitchen out of a smaller location or in multiple cities.
+Lower rent -By operating a ghost kitchen, there’s no need for a dining room, lobby, etc. This enables you to run your commercial kitchen out of a smaller location or in multiple cities.
 For example, you can have a ghost kitchen in Austin and a ghost kitchen in Philadelphia…even if you are located in Los Angeles!

-- Smaller staff – Labor is often one of a restaurant’s largest costs.
+Smaller staff - Labor is often one of a restaurant’s largest costs.
 For a traditional restaurant, you’d need to hire enough managers, servers, bartenders, hostesses, food and drink runners, cooks, and dishwashers to operate on a full-time basis.
 With a ghost kitchen, you can eliminate front-of-house labor costs.
-It only requires a support staff of four, and all support and fulfillment staff are provided by the ghost kitchen.
+It only requires between two and four back of house staff, and all support and fulfillment staff are provided by the ghost kitchen.

 Less risk, faster reward

 The vast majority of new restaurants fail before they ever turn a profit.
 60% of restaurants don’t make it past year one.
 80% are out of business by year five.
 And those few survivors that are actually able to enjoy profits, typically don’t do so until their existing restaurant has been running for 3–5 years.

-Put simply, opening a traditional restaurant is an extremely risky proposition because the input costs are so high, the restaurant industry competition so fierce, and the profit margins so low.
+Put simply, opening a traditional restaurant is an extremely risky proposition because the input costs are so high, the competition in the restaurant industry is so fierce, and the profit margins are so low.